What Is A Growth Marketing Framework? And How To Do It

 2. Acquisition

-The second stage of the funnel is about making customers engage with your company.
-This is less about volume and more about quality.
+The second stage of the funnel is about making customers engage with your content.
+This is less about volume and more about quality and sustainable growth with healthy conversion rates.

 You can also use Gabriel Weinberg’s ‘Bullseye Framework’ to identify the 19 traction channels.